During the week in Salta, I was lucky enough to make a road trip through the Calchaquíes Valleys and enjoy this area’s incredible landscapes.

-During my week in Salta I was lucky enough to be able to make a road trip through the Calchaquíes Valleys and enjoy the incredible landscapes that this area offers.
-Tour part of the northwest of Argentina, drive a stretch of Route 40 and Route 68, cross reddish canyons, yellow canyons, valleys full of vegetation, taste the wine of a craft winery and take many photos.
+If you take our road trip, you will tour part of the northwest of Argentina, drive a stretch of Route 40 and Route 68, cross reddish canyons, yellow canyons, and valleys full of vegetation, taste the wine of a craft winery, and take many photos.

 What are The Calchaquíes Valleys?

 The Calchaquíes Valleys are a geographical region with valleys (worth the redundancy), mountains, and where the Calchaquí River flows.

 It is located in northwestern Argentina, covering about 500 km and passing through three provinces: Salta, Tucumán, and Catamarca.